Patty López

-Patty López is a Mexican-American politician and former member of the California State Assembly, representing the 39th district, encompassing parts of the San Fernando Valley.
+Patty López (born January 15, 1968) is a Mexican-American politician and member of the San Fernando, California city council.
+She was a former member of the California State Assembly, representing the 39th district, encompassing parts of the San Fernando Valley.
 She is a Democrat.
 Prior to being elected to the Assembly, she was a community representative for the North Valley Occupational Center-Aviation Center.
 After serving in the Assembly, she ran for a seat on the Los Angeles Unified School District Board of Education, but did not make the run-off election.

 Personal life

 She arrived in the United States at the age of 12 from Michoacán, Mexico, speaking no English.
 Her parents did not enroll her in public school.
 Ultimately, she taught herself how to read and write in English and re-enrolled in adult night school at the age of 18 in order to earn her high school diploma.
 Having worked since the age of 14, she held various jobs as a housekeeper, children's nanny, fast food worker, factory worker, and educational advocate.
 Her experience of having to seek out education as an adult instilled a lifelong interest in public education for her.
 She helped found the Padres Activos of the San Fernando Valley, an organization dedicated to helping immigrant parents secure their children's academic rights in public school.